-You should note that you may withdraw any or all of your consents at any time simply by notifying us in writing and dependants may request.
-However, depending on the circumstances this may prevent us from being able to provide services to you.
+You should note that you may withdraw any or all of your consents at any time simply by notifying us in writing and dependants may also do so.
+However, depending on the circumstances this may prevent us from being able to provide services to you and/or you dependants.
 If we use or disclose your personal information in a way not contemplated in this policy we will normally only do so after gaining your consent.
 We may ask for your consent in writing, over the phone or on our website.

 We also may disclose or use your personal information without your consent in the following circumstances: